 - Get multiple views on summarized data and perform complex detailed analysis

-- Interact with your data to investigate relationships, context and relevance within dimensions
+- Interact with your data to view relationships, context and relevance within dimensions

-- Create new ‘report views’ of the particular snapshot of the statistics and save it for easy retrieval and future use
+- Create new ‘report views’ of any particular snapshot of the statistics and save it for easy retrieval and future use

 how it works

 In the OLAP SharePoint Manager tool, you can enter the URL of your SharePoint site (e.g., http://companyweb/) such that it would show up all the available lists in a hierarchical tree from which you can select a particular SharePoint list to configure for OLAP Cube.

 Alternatively, you can also enter the URL of the particular SharePoint list (e.g., http://companyweb/Lists/Tasks/AllItems.aspx) to directly load the available fields in the grid for cube configuration.
 With either technique, you can choose which SharePoint fields to include in the cube.
 You can also set aggregate function for the measure fields or define new derived fields such as a hierarchy or a calculated field.

 OLAP SharePoint Manager allows you to prepare and configure a SharePoint list for generating an OLAP cube

 As seen in the screenshot above, apart from the SharePoint fields, you can add your own derived OLAP fields such as a composite hierarchical field (e.g..
 Project-Task) or a calculated field (e.g..
 Total Project Budget), based on existing SharePoint fields.
 For easy recognition, derived fields are distinctly colored and highlighted (in green).

 New OLAP composite dimension – E.g., Project – Task